ninjaaron/replacing-bash-scripting-with-python/README.rst

 The ``subprocess``, as mentioned earlier, is safe from injection by default, unless ``shell=True`` is used.
 However, there are some programs that will give arguments to a shell after they are started.
 SSH is a classic example.
-Everything argument you send with ssh gets parsed by a shell on the remote system.
+Every argument you send with ssh gets parsed by a shell on the remote system.

 As soon as a process gets a shell, you're giving up one of the main